CMU-18739L-S15/18739L-s15-coursedocs/README.md

 I am interested in adding a cyber-physical component to CTFs, and encourage problems in this space as part of our class requirement.
 As such, I am happy to fund the following hardware for any good CTF ideas.
-"Good" will be determined by me; just run the idea me informally before or after class.
+Good will be determined by me; just run the idea me informally before or after class.

 The challenge here is to make the problem **integral** to the